JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](/img/twistgrangeroad.png)

 ## Royal Road, Kennington (09/AP/2388)
 This development was built on the site of a former old people's home.
-The Council sold the site (at cost) to Affinity Sutton housing association as it was designated as a replacement housing site for decanted Heygate tenants.
-The development was completed 5 years after the last Heygate tenant was decanted and the 76 social rented homes consented were described as 'affordable rent' in the S106 agreement.
-The government's CORE system is showing only 45 units let at social rents at this site.
+The Council sold the site (at cost) to Affinity Sutton housing association as it was designated as one of the [replacement housing sites](http://embed.verite.co/timeline/?source=0Aprl6XcACewydEhRaWFOLVBfUjBSVW1HUGVZNEhGeFE&font=Bevan-PotanoSans&maptype=toner&lang=en&hash_bookmark=true&start_zoom_adjust=2&height=650#15) for decanted Heygate tenants.
+Notwithstanding this, the development was completed 5 years after the last Heygate tenant was decanted and the 76 social rented homes consented were described as 'affordable rent' in the S106 agreement.
+The government's [CORE lettings database](https://core.communities.gov.uk) is showing only 45 units let at social rents at this site.

 ![](/img/royalroad.jpg)